alaat91/Dentistemo-frontend/README.md

 # My Booking page:
 The my-booking page shows the user the history of their previous booking.
 It also shows the user the a list of their upcoming bookings.

+# Home Page:
+The home page shows the location of the different clinics via an integrated google maps.
+The list of clinics is clickable to allow the user to pick a specific clinic where they want to book their dentist appointment